Heterogeneous Database Replication

 Publishing Data from Oracle

 You can use SQL Server to publish data from Oracle with most of the same features and ease-of-use as SQL Server snapshot and transactional replication.
+This feature requires Oracle version 10G or earlier.
 Publishing data from Oracle is ideal for the following scenarios:

 |Microsoft .NET Framework application deployments||Develop with Microsoft Visual Studio and SQL Server while operating on data replicated from a non- SQL Server database.|